Savannah mayor reacts to plan to reopen America, cites concerns

 “The sad part, the unfortunate part about opening too soon is that we could have a major outbreak that overwhelms our health system and puts them in a position that it’s even more difficult to recover from,” he said.

-Mayor Johnson once again indicated disappointment that this may be a state ‘only” decision, pointing out that the governor had issued and order awhile back that overruled some of his local orders on sheltering in place along with opening up beaches at Tybee against the wishes of leaders there.
+Johnson once again indicated disappointment that this may be a state “only” decision, pointing out that the governor had issued an order awhile back that overruled some of his local orders on sheltering in place along with opening up beaches on Tybee Island against the wishes of leaders there.

 “I would just prefer that the governor ask some of us local folks about what works best in our communities,” said Johnson.
 “I think each city and each region has to have an approach that’s based on the exposure rates, the recovery rates and the science in that area.”

 While the president’s plan offers states some guidance it did not include any new plan to ramp up testing.
-That’s why Johnson remains skeptical and concern even about so called partial openings of some businesses.
+That’s why Johnson remains skeptical and concern even about the so-called partial openings of some businesses.

 “I know people are confused and upset,” said Johnson.
 “But the reality is if we get out of this thing too fast it could be disastrous for this community and for our nation for years to come.”